-Legislation piece Description Changes associated report on waste batteries collected and sent for recycling.
-These regulations establish the scope of 'producer responsibility', requiring producers of batteries and accumulators to take responsibility for separately collecting and recycling batteries and accumulators once they become waste.
-TheWasteBatteriesandAccumulators(Amendment)Regulations 2015 Landfill (EnglandandWales)Regulations2002asamended Laid before Parliament on the 26th November 2015, these Regulations came into force on 1 January 2016 and apply to England, Scotland, Wales and Northern Ireland.
-The Regulations amend the Waste Batteries and Accumulators Regulations SI 2009/890, reducing the regulatory burdens on businesses and allow for an increased focus on the key aims of the Regulations in delivering key environmental benefits.
-There are currently no amendments as a result of The Waste Batteries (Scotland) Regulations 2009 Regulations covering collecting, recycling and reprocessing portable batteries come into force on 1 February 2010.
+Legislation piece Description Changes associated with Brexit The Waste Batteries (Scotland) Regulations 2009 Regulations covering collecting, recycling and reprocessing portable batteries come into force on 1 February 2010.
 Business using portable batteries should check with their supplier if they are operating a take back scheme (unless they sell less than 32kg of batteries per year).
 Regulations banning the disposal of waste industrial batteries to landfill or by incineration come into force on 1 January 2010.
 From 1 January 2010 if you buy new industrial batteries, the battery producer will take back your waste batteries.
 The over-arching Battery Directive aims to improve the environmental performance of those involved in the life cycle of batteries, e.g. producer, distributors, end-users and waste operators.
 The regulations aim to protect the environment from hazardous compounds found in industrial and automotive batteries.
-It prohibits the disposal of untreated industrial and automotive batteries will also see amendments to existing licenses granted under the Waste Licensing Regulations 1994 and existing permits granted under the Pollution Prevention and Control (Scotland) Regulations 2000.
-The most recent amendment to these regulations was The Waste (Miscellaneous Amendments) (Scotland) Regulations 2019 .
+It prohibits the disposal of untreated industrial and automotive batteries to landfill or by incineration.
+Operators are required to store batteries only on an impermeable surface and under weatherproof covering.
+Requirements for handling batteries will also see amendments to existing licenses granted under the Waste Licensing Regulations 1994 and existing permits granted under the Pollution Prevention and Control (Scotland) Regulations 2000.
+The most recent amendment to these regulations was The Waste (Miscellaneous Amendments) (Scotland) Regulations 2019.
 This made minor changes to the legislation by removing any reference to The Waste Licensing Regulations 1994, which was recently revoked.
-These regulations have been amended by Ti ( Amendment etc. ) (No. 2) Regulations These make no substantive changes which will affe legislations.
-TheWasteElectricalandElectronicEquipment(Amendment)RegulationsSI2015/1968 Laid before Parliament on the 1st December 2015, these Regulations came into force on There are currently no amendments as a result of TheWasteElectricalandElectronicEquipmentRegulations2013 as amended These regulations covering waste electrical and electronic equipment (WEEE) update previous regulations to ensure compliance with the recast WEEE Directive 2012/19/EU and revoke the following regulations: There are currently no amendments as a result of Waste Electrical and Electronic Equipment Regulations SI 2006/3289 Waste Electrical and Electronic Equipment (Amendment) Regulations SI 2007/3454 Waste Electrical and Electronic Equipment (Amendment) Regulations SI 2009/2957 Waste Electrical and Electronic Equipment (Amendment) (No.2) Regulations SI 2009/3216 Waste Electrical and Electronic Equipment (Amendment) Regulations SI 2010/1155 SI 2013/3113 came into force on the 1 January 2014.
+These regulations have been amended by The Environment (EU Exit) (Scotland) (Amendment etc.) (No. 2) Regulations These make no substantive changes which will affect the operations of the current legislations.
+The Waste Electrical and Laid before Parliament on the 1st December 2015, these Regulations came into There are currently no amendments as a result of Electronic Equipment (Amendment) force on the 25th December 2015 and apply to England, Wales, Scotland and Northern Ireland.
+EU Exit Regulations SI Horaton notana.
+2015/1968

+Legislation piece Description Changes associated with Brexit The Waste Electrical and Electronic Equipment Regulations 2013 as These regulations covering waste electrical and electronic equipment (WEEE) update previous regulations to ensure compliance with the recast WEEE Directive 2012/19/EU and revoke the following regulations: There are currently no amendments as a result of EU Exit. amended Waste Electrical and Electronic Equipment Regulations SI 2006/3289 Waste Electrical and Electronic Equipment (Amendment) Regulations SI 2007/3454 Waste Electrical and Electronic Equipment (Amendment) Regulations SI 2009/2957 Waste Electrical and Electronic Equipment (Amendment) (No.2) Regulations SI 2009/3216 Waste Electrical and Electronic Equipment (Amendment) Regulations SI 2010/1155 SI 2013/3113 came into force on the 1 January 2014.
 These regulations will came fully into force in January 2019.